flix/book/src/next-steps.md

     s |> String.words |> List.length
 ```

-The program works as follows: First, we retrieve the program arguments (using
+The program works as follows:

-`Environment.getArgs()`).
-We expect this to be a list with one element: the name
+1. We use `Environment.getArgs()` to get the program arguments.
+We expect a list
-of the file to count words in.
-We use pattern matching to extract the filename
+   with at least one element; the name of the file to count lines and words in.
+   We use pattern matching on `args` to extract the file name and report an
-and to print an error if no arguments were specific.
-Second, we read all lines
-in the file (using `File.readLines`).
-Third, and finally, we compute the total
+   error if the list is empty.
+2. We use `File.readLines` to read all lines of the file.
+This operation may
+   fail (e.g. if the file does not exist) and hence it returns a `Result`.
+We use pattern matching on the result an print an error message if we could not read the file.
+3. Otherwise we have a `List[String]` from which we can easily compute the
-number of lines and total words in the list of strings we have read.
+   number of lines and using the helper function `numberOfWords`, we can also
+   easily compute the total number of words.
+Finally, we print these two numbers.

-We can compile and run this program as follows:
+We can compile and run the program as follows:

 ```shell
 $ java -jar flix.jar build